Anbani/anbani.js/README.md

 */
 ```

 Wordlist was generated using Recurrent Neural Networks ([char-rnn - karpathy](http://karpathy.github.io/2015/05/21/rnn-effectiveness/)) that was trained on Georgian epic - Vefxistyaosani.
 Corresponding repo will be forthcoming.
 Note that none of the words generated occur in the training dataset (the poem), but rather are built to mimic underlying constructs of the language.
-This makes the text feel fully Georgian while actually meaning nothing (which is good, since you don't need to worry about awkward permutation of text that might ever occur).
+This makes the text feel fully Georgian while actually meaning nothing (which is good, since you don't need to worry about awkward permutation that might ever occur).

 Alternatively, you can load up your own wordlist if you want.